yangshun/tech-interview-handbook/contents/resume/write-effective-content.md

 Include at least 2 projects you have contributed to, outlining your key contributions.
 Always try to link your project name to GitHub or somewhere the hiring manager can view your project.

-> [facebook/docusaurus](https://github.com/facebook/docusaurus) <br/>Maintainer and lead engineer for Docusaurus v2, a static site generator which powers the documentation of many of Meta’s Open Source Projects - React Native, Jest, Relay, Reason, etc. Used by 7.6k > projects on GitHub.
+> [facebook/docusaurus](https://github.com/facebook/docusaurus) <br/>Maintainer and lead engineer for Docusaurus v2, a static site generator which powers the documentation of many of Meta's Open Source Projects - React Native, Jest, Relay, Reason, etc. Used by 7.6k > projects on GitHub.

 ## 7. Awards, accolades and certifications